 Here we have provided both a conceptual replication and a novel extension of previous work which tested the effects of cognitive load on categorizations of ambiguity (Mattek et al., 2016).
 Notably, these findings illuminate the processes putatively needed for arriving at a positive categorization by demonstrating that, under emotional load, these positive categorizations were less likely.
 As such, these findings lend further support for the initial negativity hypothesis by suggesting that positivity (more so than negativity) relies on additional emotion-related resources.
 We also demonstrated a domain-general effect of load on response competition, which is likely related to the domain-general demands of high load within the cingulo-opercular network.
 Future work should explore the underlying neural mechanisms of these processes.
 Notably, elucidating the neural mechanisms through which individuals become more negative would offer insight into a range of clinical disorders characterized by negativity bias (e.g., anxiety, depression).
 Further, this work may even shed light on mechanisms through which those in cognitively and emotionally demanding positions (e.g., healthcare workers) experience negativity related to workplace burnout.

 Acknowlegements: We thank Hannah E. Raila for early discussions about the hypotheses and approach.
 We thank Michael D. Dodd and Jeffrey R. Stevens for suggestions and comments on an earlier version of the manuscript.
 We thank Rebecca L. Brock for statistical consultation.
-And we thank Catherine C. Brown, Nathan M. Petro, and Kayla Clark for feedback on a later draft of the manuscript.
+And we thank Catherine C. Brown, Nathan M. Petro, Joshua Zosky, and Kayla Clark for feedback on a later draft of the manuscript.

 References